New Hampshire Supreme Court: Discretionary appeals and original jurisdiction

 Conditions which make the aforementioned appeals discretionary are: a post-conviction review proceeding; a proceeding involving the collateral challenge to a conviction or sentence; a sentence modification or suspension proceeding; an imposition of sentence proceeding; a parole revocation proceeding; or a probation revocation proceeding.
 On September 7, 2005, the Supreme Court adopted a temporary addition to the exceptions to mandatory appeals, adding appeals from a final decision on the merits issued in a landlord/tenant action or in a possessory action, both under RSA Chapter 540.
 Administrative appeals, interlocutory appeals and interlocutory transfers, and certain limited appeals from the decisions of the trial courts are also discretionary appeals.
 The court also has original jurisdiction to issue writs of certiorari, prohibition, habeas corpus and other writs, which the court has discretion to decide which cases to hear.
 If a discretionary appeal is accepted, it typically follows the same process as a mandatory appeal.

 Three Judges Expedited (3JX)

 In December 2000, the Supreme Court instituted a Three Judges Expedited (3JX) summary procedure to reduce cases requiring oral argument.
 The 3JX panel consists of three justices who hear shortened arguments of cases containing less precedential value.
 A unanimous judgement of all three justices is necessary for the panel to issue an Order binding only the present case, it contains no precedential value.
 A split decision of the 3JX panel will cause a case to be rescheduled for oral argument in front of all five justices.

 Organization

 The court is made up of a chief justice and four associate justices.
-Currently the members of the court are Chief Justice Gordon J. MacDonald, Senior Associate Justice Gary E. Hicks, Associate Justice James P. Bassett, Associate Justice Anna Hantz Marconi, and Associate Justice Patrick E. Donovan.
+Currently the members of the court are Chief Justice Gordon J. MacDonald, Associate Justice Bryan K. Gould, Associate Justice Anna Hantz Marconi, Associate Justice Patrick E. Donovan, and Associate Justice Melissa Beth Countway.